 Just like any type of gear, there are unlimited options when it comes to picking a knife for backpacking.
 Let’s break down the three basic backpacking knives.
 Below I am highlighting the different categories of knives perfect for backpacking and hiking.
 They are also all mine or ones I have personally used.
 I have been hiking and backpacking for the better part of 20 years from quick one night outings to several day, off trail adventure.
 I can attest that the knives below are definitely worth checking out!

 These are usually small folding tools with several implements besides a folding blade.
 Many of them will have scissors, tweezers, can openers and screw-drivers.
 Some of them will have many different folding options such as nail files, saw blades, awls and more.
 In this category we also see larger multi-tools such as Leathermans and other folding plier-based systems.
 These can have medium to heavy duty wire cutters, pliers and bigger folding blades.
 They are usually more robust and ride in a pouch on your belt.
+You can read my in-depth review of the Gerber Armbar here or the Gerber MP600 review here.

 Swiss Army Knife

 A Swiss Army Knife encompasses a broad category of folding pocket knives that border on multi-tools with folding knives.
 I like to think of a traditional Swiss Army Knife as a small to medium-sized footprint that has a larger folding blade, small blade, can opener and nail file.
 A great example of this would be the universally loved Alox Cadet.
+I remember when I went nuts in my ultralight hiking phase all I carried was a Gerber Ridge and a Victorinox Classic.
+I have since evolved my backcountry to something more robust, but I got a lot done and with just those little knives.

 At this level, we are talking about a single blade folding knife that can be anywhere in the 2” – 5” range.
 Many of these will lock into place and be able to handle some more aggressive tasks.
 Options are plentiful in this range, from lightweight folders to serious beasts that can act like a fixed blade.
 This is also probably the best all around option for a backpacking knife.
 If you are packing a stove, tent and other gear and do not need to forage for your own food or build a shelter, a folder is the way to go.
 Regardless of the type of backpacking trip I take nowadays, I always have a folder and its usually a Spederco Delica.